All Episodes

 What you have with HAARP is something much different.

-You have a phased array antenna field, which is nothing unique about phased array antennas, except the software and the configuration of this field.
+You have a phased array antenna field, which there's nothing unique about phased array antennas, except the software and the configuration of this field, and when you look at ART's website, you'll see it.

-They're able to focus the energy into a relatively small area.
+Using a principle of cyclotron resonance, they're able to focus the energy into a relatively small area.

-So instead of spreading out with distance, It focuses or concentrates.
+So instead of spreading out with distance, it focuses or concentrates.

 In the same way, an analogy could be drawn with the way that a light leaves a flashlight.